This article was written by Michael Puscar, Co-Founder and CTO of NPCx.

 Behavioral cloning uses AI to watch humans playing a game for a period of time—depending on the game’s complexity—and analyzes how players respond to the game’s environment.
 It learns how humans react depending on hundreds of factors, such as their position, available in-game gadgets, and wound level.

-Generative adversarial networks (GANs) are the technology that makes behavioral cloning possible: They’re type of unsupervised ML where two neural networks compete with each other to continuously improve predictions.
+Generative adversarial networks (GANs) are the technology that makes behavioral cloning possible: They’re a type of unsupervised ML where two neural networks compete with each other to continuously improve predictions.
 Developers enhance gaming immersion and engagement by training GANs with real human data and translating it into realistic NPC actions.
 In fact, 88% of gamers from The Future of NPCs Report believed that games with advanced AI NPCs made games more interactive and enjoyable.

 So, by virtually cloning players to this extent, distinguishing between an NPC and a human player becomes nearly impossible.
 Cloned characters can be accessed when their human player is absent, facilitating gameplay with friends.
 Additionally, esports players can monetize by selling their clones, offering diverse gaming experiences and new revenue streams for individuals and gaming companies.